Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 \item[5.]
-Let $L_1 $ be the part of $L$ connecting $A$ and $x_{m_{l-1}}$ and $L_2$ be the remaining part of $L$.
+Let $L_1 $ be the part of $L$ connecting $A(=x_1')$ and $x_{m_{l-1}}(=x_{n-3}')$ and $L_2$ be the remaining part of $L$.
 There exist a polyline $S$ between $L_1$ and the straight segment $[A, x_{m_{l-1}}]$ which consists of three straight segments and connects $A$ and $x_{m_{l-1}}$ such that the following properties hold. $P$ is divided by $L$ and $S$ into four polygons $P_{1}$, $P_2$, $P_3$, $P_4$, where $P_1$ is the top one, $P_2$ is the one at the right-lower corner, $P_3$ is the one bounded by $S$ and $L_1$, $P_4$ is the one bounded by $S$ and $[A, x_{m_{l-1}}]$.
-Moreover, for each $i = 1, 2, 3$, $4$, there is a $K_1$-qc homeomorphism $\phi_i$ mapping $P_i$ to a polygon which is the standard unit square with the bottom side consisting of either a single piece or $(l-1)$ pieces satisfying $C_2$-bounded saddle node geometry.
-More precisely, for $P_1$, $L$ is mapped to the bottom side which satisfies $C_2$-bounded saddle node geometry; for $P_2$, $[x_{m_{l-1}}, B]$ is mapped to the bottom side which satisfies $C_2$-bounded saddle-node geometry; for $P_3$, $L_1$ is mapped to the bottom side which satisfies $C_2$-bounded saddle-node geometry; for $P_4$, $[A, x_{m_{l-1}}]$ is mapped to the bottom side which consists of $(l-1)$ pieces all of which satisfy $C_2$-bounded saddle-node geometry and are $C_2$-commensurable with each other.
+Moreover, for each $i = 1, 2, 3$, $4$, there is a $K_1$-qc homeomorphism $\phi_i$ mapping $P_i$ to a polygon which is the standard unit square with the bottom side consisting of either a single polyline or $(l-1)$ polylines satisfying the $C_2$-bounded saddle-node condition.
+More precisely, for $P_1$, $L$ is mapped to the bottom side which satisfies the $C_2$-bounded saddle-node condition; for $P_2$, $[x_{m_{l-1}}, B]$ is mapped to the bottom side which satisfies the $C_2$-bounded saddle-node condition; for $P_3$, $L_1$ is mapped to the bottom side which satisfies $C_2$-bounded saddle-node condition; for $P_4$, $[A, x_{m_{l-1}}]$ is mapped to the bottom side which consists of $(l-1)$ polylines all of which satisfy $C_2$-bounded saddle-node condition and are $C_2$-commensurable with each other.
 For each $P_i$, $1 \le i \le 4$, the map $\phi_i$ is linear on each edge of $P_i$ and maps each edge of $P_i$ to the corresponding edge of the polygon.